 in-depth phil. of sci.

-Let's define Time Travel before we go any further...
-The problem being, we are all traveling through time on a daily bases from the past to the future.
+Let's define this gargantuan beast before we get to the reasons why Time Travel has problems...
+We are all traveling through time on a daily bases from the past to the future.
 Put that way, we are all time travelers.
-Secondly, all of our time-pieces like phones, watches and tablets are ticking along at different speeds - so says Relativity - which means some of us are growing old faster than others.
+Secondly, all of our time-pieces like phones, watches and mirowave ovens are ticking along at different speeds - so says Relativity - which means some of us are growing old faster than others.
 Is that Time Travel?

-There are a number of other ways to visit alternate dates in time without giant, teleportation devices, like subconscious dissociation, chronosthesia and sensory deprivation which are much more promising with current knowledge, but alas they do not get the attention they deserve.
+Yes, there are a number of other ways to visit alternate dates in time without giant, teleportation devices or Aliens.
+Like subconscious dissociation, chronosthesia and sensory deprivation, which are much more promising with current knowledge, but alas they do not get the attention they deserve.
+However, just occasionally we get treated to something exceptional, as recently happened with the publication of "The Time Travelers Wife".

-Time Transference is a better description for "getting about" in time: disengaging with 'now' and popping up somewhere else like yesterday or tomorrow.
+Time Transference is a better description than time travel for "getting about" in time: disengaging with 'now' and popping up somewhere else like yesterday or tomorrow.
 Alternatively, a time traveler might remain in the 'now' and have a doppelganger do the traveling.
 Take your pick.
-He/she might be the same age on arrival as when they departed or they might not.
+He/she/they/it might be the same age on arrival as when they departed or they might not.
 Does it matter?
 How long it took them to get there is, well... irrelevant.
 There are no rules as yet, so writers: Go Nuts!
-The only prerequisite, it seems, is that Time Travel be non-sequitur.
+The only prerequisite, it seems, is that Time Travel be non-sequitur, Which belies causality, but isn't that the fun part?

 Don't forget to take pictures...

-The big issue for most "would be" time travelers is proving it!
-Hopefully you didn't shoot off without figuring out how to get back?
-Likewise, even if you only had a one-way ticket you will still probably have some proving to do to the folks back in 1984.
+The big issue for most would-be time travelers is proving it!
+Hopefully you didn't morph off without figuring out how to get back?
+However, even if you only had a one-way ticket you will still probably have some proving to do to the folks back in 1984.

 So let's see what all the fuss is about...

 No 1.
-The Time Continuum Paradox is Seriously Flawed
+The Time Continuum Paradox is a Hoax

 Never mind, we film buffs and midnight oil burners don't really care; it's all about entertainment value, who gives a toss whether it actually works?